michihodges/webpack-basics/README.md

 # Node.js
 Node.js (Node) is essential when setting up Webpack, because Webpack is a package based on Node and without Node you would not even be able to install Webpack.
 What I have discovered about Node, Webpack as well as other Node dependent packages, is that their versions are vital to a project's success and MUST be compatible with each other.
-Bellow is a set of instructions how to best install Node version 14 using NVM (Node Version Manager), how to start or contribute to a Node based project using Node Package Manager (NPM) and what to do should you run into any installation errors:
+Bellow is a set of instructions how to best install Node version 14 using NVM (Node Version Manager), how to start or contribute to a Node based project using NPM (Node Package Manager) and what to do should you run into any installation errors:

-## Install NVM
+## NVM
 Create a .zshrc file:
 ```js
 touch .zshrc